toshiouchi/movie_search/README.md

 ![fig2](https://github.com/toshiouchi/movie_search/assets/121741811/72a620cd-78e0-4b6d-a7dd-7e0d155c57e2)

-Click "cue" to the right of "two zebras are eating some hay in a field ." at the top of the table.
-Cue movie is played.
+Click "cue" to the right of "two zebras are eating some hay in a field." at the top of the table.

 ![fig3](https://github.com/toshiouchi/movie_search/assets/121741811/d7d52d6c-2bf7-45d9-a0b0-b05e4e09f77a)

+video "two zebras are eating some hay in a field" is played.

-## Mecahnisums
+## Mechanisms

 ### In make_text_file_english.ipynb